-main professional educational program of higher education - specialty program in the specialty31.05.01 General Medicine
+the main professional educational program of higher education - a program of a specialist in a specialty 31.05.01 General medicine.

 Vladikavkaz

 Methodological materials are intended for teaching 4th year students (7.8 semesters) of the Faculty of General Medicine.GBOU VO SOGMA Min health of Russia on the discipline "Faculty therapy".